 There is a little more room for freestyle on your personal website, but sizing your logo should still take a little consideration.

-Your company logo can look great on your website at any size, small, medium, or large.
+Your company logo can look great on your website in any size, small, medium, or large.

-Sizing your logo for your website is more about execution than precision.
+The best logo size for your website is more about execution than precision.

 When designing your website, choosing your logo size should depend on a few factors: